 - To support and offer respite for the carer.

-- To offer psychological support to the patient and his/her relatives; to provide time to listen and converse; to address the feeling of "isolation" often felt by a patient with cancer at home, by making the patient feel a valued member of a small group.
-Also to help the patient establish relationships with other patients and staff.
+- Provide time to listen and converse, to address the feeling of isolation often felt by a patients learning to live with a life-limiting illness, by making the patient feel a valued member of a small group.
+Also enables the patients to establish relationships with other patients if they so wish.

 - To provide an opportunity for the patient to participate in art and craft activities if he/she so wishes and to encourage the patient to develop interests and talents which he/she may not have had the time or the inclination to do prior to their illness.